codenart/codenart.github.io/_posts/1-html/2017-07-27-html-4-container-tags.md

 `navigation` links at top, some `sections` to introduce yourself, and a `footer` contains copyright text.

-We also assume that the `navigation` bar will have dark color background and white text.
+We also assume that:
+- The `navigation` bar will have dark color background and white text.
-The `sections` will have nice background images.
+- The `sections` will have nice background images.
-And the `footer` will have dark color background and white text.
+- And the `footer` will have dark color background and white text.

 So, our HTML document should look like this:

 `Sample code:`